nodejs/node/doc/guides/contributing/pull-requests.md

 ### Step 3: Code

-The vast majority of Pull Requests opened against the `nodejs/node` repository includes changes to either the C/C++ code contained in the `src` directory, the JavaScript code contained in the `lib` directory, the documentation in `docs/api` or tests within the `test` directory.
+The vast majority of Pull Requests opened against the `nodejs/node` repository includes changes to one or more of the following:
+   - the C/C++ code contained in the `src` directory
+   - the JavaScript code contained in the `lib` directory
+   - the documentation in `docs/api`
+   - tests within the `test` directory.

 If you are modifying code, please be sure to run `make lint` from time to time to ensure that the changes follow the Node.js code style guide.